-Note: EL8-H Models (hydraulic) - Using the lever on the jack, raise the Airtug platform up an inch or two prior to moving the aircraft.
-Close the valve (turn clockwise) and pump the jack handle for "up" operation and open (turn counter-clockwise) the valve to lower the platform.
+Note: EL3-H Models (hydraulic) - Using the lever on the jack, raise the Airtug platform up an inch or two prior to moving the aircraft.
+Close the valve and pump the jack handle for "up" operation and open the valve to lower the platform.